mrfrozen97/computational-geometry-project/ReadMe.md

 # Kmeans Implementation
 * We use Elbow method to determine the number of cluster centers.
 * We assign label to cluster centers based on voting method, which means that the label of cluster is majority label of elements in the cluster.
+* Normalize data before use so that each dimension effects the cluster equally

 # References